-Summary of Evidence: Field observations of completed operations, contract clauses, and discussions with supervising field foresters, including consulting foresters, provided the key evidence.
+Summary of Evidence: Field observations of completed operations, contract clauses, and discussions with staff and field service providers provided the key evidence.

 Objective 8 Recognize and Respect Indigenous Peoples' Rights

 To recognize and respect Indigenous Peoples' rights and traditional knowledge.